osrf/gazebo_tutorials/gravity_compensation/tutorial.md

 [[file:files/pid_control.png|600px]]

+Care must be taken in tuning PID controllers.
+For example, if we set the PID gains to 10.0, 1.0, and 0.0 instead of the above, the mass oscillates wildly.

 # Gravity Compensation

 The PID controller now performs well for the `mass_on_rails` system.
 However, it relies on high gains which may be undesirable, for example, if we want compliance in controller.
 In some situations, gravity compensation can provide a means to reduce PID gains without completely sacrificing the controller performance.